WHAT IS A LOCAL AREA PLAN?

 COMPLETE COMMUNITIES

-The CVRD has been successful in receiving two grants from the Union of BC Municipalities to prepare complete community assessments for all CVRD Local Area Plans.
+The CVRD received two grants from the Union of BC Municipalities to prepare complete community assessments for all CVRD Local Area Plans.